mongodb/docs/source/includes/api/list-tables/admin-file-system-store-create-request-documents.rst

      - array of strings
      - Optional
      - Tags to manage which :term:`backup jobs <backup job>` |onprem|
-       can assign to which :term:`file system stores <file system store>`.
+       can assign to which :opsmgr:`file system stores <reference/glossary/#std-term-File-System-Store>`.

        Setting these tags limits which backup jobs this file system store can process.
 If omitted, this file system store can only